Bayview Glen Church: History

 The Rev. Dr. Nelson J. Annan, D.Min.
 (1994–2006) led the church into two morning services, a building expansion and the birthing of a daughter church: Summit Community Church, in nearby Richmond Hill, under the direction of Rev. Gerry Gould.
 Rev. Annan's tenure in Bayview Glen included the creation of a third service ("Higher Ground") that in the gymnasium that features a cooked breakfast, and the facilities of the church were made available for more conventions and fellowship gatherings.
 Annan believed in multiculturalism and it was during Annan's pastoral lead when Bayview Glen was transformed from a predominantly homogenous cultural church to a heterogenous one, encompassing peoples from many different nations of birth and cultures.
 He resigned at the end of April 2006 and was accepted as a Senior Pastor in Harvest Hills Alliance Church, Calgary, Alberta.
 The Board of Elders restructured the senior pastoral post in 2006 forming a leadership triad: the Lead Pastor (LP), the Teaching/Preaching Pastor (TPP), and the Administrative Pastor (AP).
 Summit Community Church's lead pastor Gerry Gould's father, the Rev. Robert "Bob" Gould, a long time missionary in Thailand, took over as the Interim Teaching/Preaching Pastor and the Rev. David Loucks as the AP.

 Bayview Glen Church has become one of the largest Christian and Missionary Alliance congregations in Canada.
-As of July 2024 the pastoral team includes Sawyer Bullock, Dave Lewis, Hannah Sweetman and Sean Luellwitz.
+As of July 2024 the pastoral team includes Terry Sanderson, Sawyer Bullock, Dave Lewis, Beverley Deguire, Min-Soo Kang and Sean Luellwitz.
 After Lucas Cooper left the church in early 2021, the search committee hired Terry Sanderson in mid 2022.